-We are lucky to live in an era where personal protective equipment (PPE) is a priority in almost every workplace.
+We are lucky to live in an era where personal protective equipment (PPE) is a priority in almost every workplace to ensure workers don't get injured.
 From hospitals to construction sites, wearing PPE has been so strictly integrated into everyday work practices that wearing it becomes part of the job.

 But workplaces haven’t always had the knowledge or technology to protect their workers, so naturally have just worked with what they had.
 Yes, even if those things are animal bladders and viper flesh powder!

 Here’s 5 times, despite best efforts that PPE did not do its job.

 Known as a ‘plague doctor’, 17th century physicians would dress in a bird-like costume before examining high risk patients.
 It consisted of a wax-coated gown and a full face mask with a beak shaped nose.
 The eye openings were made from glass and the nose of the mask was stuffed with straw, spices, herbs and even viper flesh powder, as well as scented components such as juniper berry and cloves.

 A cane was also carried (old school social distancing!) so they could instruct people without making direct contact.
 Doctors believed the plague was airborne and spread by miasma, a noxious form of ‘bad air’ and thought the mixture of herbs and spices would protect them from this threat.

 As extravagant as this costume was, it would not have protected doctors from the infectious airborne diseases it was designed to ward off.
 Inhaling droplets that infected patients sneezed or coughed could not be stopped by the 'fumigation' tools in the mask.
 Also a lot of disease was spread by animals to humans and through flea bites.
 Not until doctors understood germ theory and the need for antibiotics did protection for medical staff prove sufficient.